Getting Started With LoanPro

 If you would like to take on the responsibility to match your own contracts in the system and set your own defaults, our article on Contract Matching gives a step-by-step walkthrough.

-If you are signed up with LoanPro’s Pro, Elite or Enterprise Packages, you can interact with our software through the API, allowing for integrations with your own programming and any middleware you use.
+If you are signed up with LoanPro’s Pro, Elite or Enterprise Packages, you can interact with our software through the API, allowing for integrations with your own programming and any custom application you use.
 We would like to provide you with some information on how to get access and connect to each of your tenants (Production and Sandbox, if applicable) via the API.

 We have comprehensive documentation at loanpro.readme.io, which lists all of the endpoints, payloads and instructions for both the LMS and Secure Payments APIs.
 There's also a detailed introduction that explores connecting to the API, setting up headers, the base URL, OData, and Elasticsearch.
 This is a useful instruction guide, but we can also tailor the endpoints and payloads to suit your origination and servicing process.
 Throughout the discovery and configuration phrases, we'll work with you to figure out how your API setup could work best, and share those solutions with your team.

 To use the API, you'll need to set up and assign an API user for both your Production and Sandbox environment.
 (If you don't have access to these environments, please let your Success Specialist know.)
 Creating these users for the API follows the same steps as creating users in the LMS UI.
 Inside your Production account navigate to Users > Agent Users > New Agent User.
-You'll need to enter the some basic info about the user, and we recommend creating an email account that can be used specifically for the API.
+You'll need to enter some basic info about the user, and we recommend creating an email account that can be used specifically for the API.
 Here's the info you'll need, and what we recommend:

 - First Name - API Tenant Name